Skip to main content

 Talk to your doctor about making the transition to ULTOMIRIS.
 Transitioning from another treatment to ULTOMIRIS should be done at the discretion of your doctor, who will use their clinical judgment in deciding the appropriate course of action.

-About transitioning from SOLIRIS® (eculizumab)
+About Transitioning From SOLIRIS® (eculizumab)

 When should I start receiving ULTOMIRIS if I am switching from SOLIRIS?